konstantin-evo/linkedin-skill-assessments-quizzes/coursera/programming-with-go.md

 In the `main()` function, we create an object `person` of type `Person` and initialize its field values.
 We can access and print the field values (`Name` and `Age`) directly.
-Additionally, we call the `SayHello()` method on the `person` object, which prints a message using the struct's field values.
+Additionally, we call the `SayHello()` method on the `person` object, which prints a message using the structs field values.

 This example demonstrates how a struct in Go can contain data fields and methods, akin to a class in an object-oriented language.